KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 requires managing the storage (either the heap, or some shared memory), which should be unnecessary, or defeats the purpose entirely.

-Simply put, our two use cases for moves allow efficient passing of values.
+Simply put, transferring values in and out of a scope allows efficient passing of values.

 > Moves allow value semantics, without extraneous copies.